pyeve/eve/README.rst

   attempting to edit.

 - Multiple inserts
-  Consumers can send a stream of multiple documents to be inserted in a given resource.
+  Consumers can send a stream of multiple documents to be inserted for a given resource.
 The response will provide detailed state information about each item inserted (creation date, link to the item endpoint, primary key/id, etc.).
+Errors on one documnt won't prevent the insertion of other documents in the data stream.

 - Data validation
   Data validation is provided out-of-the-box.
-The configuration includes a schema definition for every resource managed by the API.
-Data sent to the API for insertion or editing will be validated against the schema and a resource will be updated only if validation is passed.
+Your configuration includes a schema definition for every resource managed by the API.
+Data sent to the API for insertion or edition will be validated against the schema, and a resource will be updated only if validation is passed.
 In case of multiple inserts the response will provide a success/error state for each individual item.